alattiswisc/ead_comply/README.md

 ## Installation

 this script is designed to work in the Windows Subsystem for Linus (WSL).
 To install the subsystem follow these [instructions](https://docs.microsoft.com/en-us/windows/wsl/install).
 You can use any distribution with a posix compliant shell.
-If you don't know what that means install the latest Ubuntu distribution.
+If you don't know what that means, install the latest Ubuntu distribution.

 Once you have a working linux instance you can clone this repository with git: